panchishin/neuralnet/README.md

 ```

 ### alphabeta.clone
-Use *.clone* you want another NeuralNet based on the configuration and learning of another NeuralNet.
+Use *.clone* if you want another NeuralNet based on the configuration and learning of an existing NeuralNet.
 This allows you to take a snapshot of a NeuralNet after some training and explore what would happen if it received different training without modifying the original.

 ```js
 var anotherNeuralNet = neuralnet.clone()